zombiecalypse/Blog/content/Political Theory/Liquid democracy and classical theories I.md

 As the modern idea of democracy rose to its contemporary positive connotation, many theorists held that direct democracy was the ideal, but impractical.
+Locke said

+*[...]
+For if the consent of the majority shall not, in reason, be received as the act of the whole, and conclude every individual; nothing but the consent of every individual can make any thing to be the act of the whole: but such a consent is next to impossible ever to be had, if we consider the infirmities of health, and avocations of business, which in a number, though much less than that of a commonwealth, will necessarily keep many away from the public assembly. [...]* (Sect.
+98 Second Treatise of Government)

-Locke said **quote about how indirect democracy is necessary** and for Rousseau, only a small community ensures happiness for its members, because he held it impossible to have immediate contact in a larger context.
+and for Rousseau, only
+a small community ensures happiness for its members, because he held it impossible to have immediate contact in a larger context.
 These constraints do not apply as much as they did when the theories were first developed - geographical distance is but a minor inconvenience in the information age.
-In reaction to the possibilities that this gives society, delegated voting (*Designing a Democratic System Based on Voluntary Vote-Delegation*,  James Green-Armytage) as an alternative  to or synthesis of both representative and direct systems had been proposed.
+In reaction to the possibilities that this gives society, delegated voting (*Designing a Democratic System Based on Voluntary Vote-Delegation* [pdf](http://www.econ.ucsb.edu/~armytage/proxy2012.pdf),  James
+Green-Armytage) as an alternative  to or synthesis of both representative and direct systems had been proposed.
 In this essay I will analyse how the novel idea fits into the framework that were the basis for the first modern